vincentcox/Red-Teaming/guides/Infra.md

 Alternatively, if you have and Airolib-ng database, it can be passed to Aircrack: aircrack-ng -r <db name> <capture>
 ```

+In addition to the cracking methods mentioned above, it's worth a shot to use https://www.onlinehashcrack.com/ in parallel (which is free to use).

 ## WPA-Enterprise